chantomkit/QRT2023/README.md

 ## Modelling
 1. Splitting dataset into 3 set, according to regions and data distributions
-2. Feature selection on each set, by Correlation or LASSO
+2. Feature selection on each set, by Correlation or LASSO; And target transformation
 3. Linear models will use selected features, Tree models use all features
 4. Hyperparameters optimization by CV
 5. Ensembles of model predictions (individual model will first be bootstrapped)

+(WIP) Alternative strategy is to use AutoML, with or without feature engineering

 ## Scores
 Spearsman Correlation